Ibra: History

 Ibra predates the Prophet Muhammed's calling.
 The city contains many castles and old mosques.

 Ibra has become a more modern city since 1970 under the reign of Sultan Qaboos.
 Improvements include connections to Muscat via a three-lane highway, which has increased tourism.
 Communications have been improved to include broadband access, and there is now a substantial hospital.
 Ibra provides three choices of higher education: Ibra College of Technology, Ibra Nursing Institute, and beginning in the fall of 2010, A’Sharqiyah University.
 There are now two hotels in Ibra, and tourism is promoted in the area.

-Geography and climate
+Geography

 Ibra has a hot desert climate (Köppen climate classification: BWh).
 Mountains surround Ibra on every side, and there is some outstanding mountain scenery close by.
 From November to March, the climate is relatively cool, with temperatures dropping as low as 10 C in December.
 In the summer, the climate is hot and dry, with temperatures reaching 50 C in July.
 Precipitation is very low and occurs mostly in the winter, when masses of low pressure air cause rain to fall.